larryhynes/nojpeg/README.md

 ## Translations

 Translations are welcome.
-I suggest you copy `index.html`, make the required changes, add the relevant language `<meta>` tag in the `<head>` of the document and either open a pull request or email the finished page, contained in a `.ZIP` archive, to [hello@larryhynes.com](mailto:hello@larryhynes.com)
+I suggest you copy `index.html`, make the required changes, add the relevant language `<meta>` tag in the `<head>` of the document and either open a pull request or email the finished page, contained in a `.ZIP` archive, to [hello@larryhynes.com](mailto:hello@larryhynes.com) Thanks to all those who have contributed to the project.

 ### License